 Benefits Of Learning How To Pluck Eyebrows At Home

-After a certain age, I really felt that I should go to a salon and simply get my eyebrows done like everyone else.
+After a certain age, I felt I should go to a salon and get my eyebrows done like everyone else.
 So I did.
-Thanks to that experience, I’ve discovered there are several benefits to doing your own eyebrows.
+Thanks to that experience, I’ve discovered several benefits to doing your eyebrows.

 There’s Less Chance That You’ll Mess Them Up

-I know, you’re a beginner, but there’s still less chance that you’ll mess them up.
-That’s because you already have the look that you want pictured in your mind.
-You’re not going to want to destroy your eyebrows, so you’ll take more time and care when doing your eyebrows.
+I know you’re a beginner, but there’s still less chance that you’ll mess them up.
+That’s because you already have the look that you want.
+You won’t want to destroy your eyebrows, so you’ll take more time and care when doing your eyebrows.
 That is not always the case at salons.

 That wasn’t the only mistake.
-In an effort to give me more of an arch, she took a chunk off the top.
-She obviously realized her mistake because she only did that with one eyebrow.
+She took a chunk off the top to give me more of an arch.
+She realized her mistake because she only did that with one eyebrow.

-Today, almost ten years later, the ends of my eyebrows are still really sparse.
+Today, almost ten years later, my eyebrows’ ends are still sparse.
 My one eyebrow still has a small indent on the top because the hair never grew back.
-It’s smaller now so you wouldn’t notice it unless you were staring at my eyebrows, but I know it’s there.
-This is the main reason I do my own eyebrows.
+It’s smaller now, so you wouldn’t notice it unless you were staring at my eyebrows, but I know it’s there.
+This is the main reason I do my eyebrows.